 How to make easy crepes:

-Place the batter in the fridge for an 1, which allows the bubbles to subside so the crepes don’t tear during cooking.
-One of my favorite things about this recipe is that the batter can be made up to 48 hours in advance.
-I personally love making the batter the night before so it’s ready for an early breakfast the next day.
+- Place the batter in the fridge for an hour which allows the bubbles to subside so the crepes don’t tear during cooking.
+You can keep the batter in the fridge for up to 48 hours!
+I love making the batter the night before so that breakfast is basically ready.

 Can I make the crepes without a blender?

 Yes!
 Whisk vigorously.
-A blender will make your life easier because it’ll really help to combine the flour with the liquid ingredients, but it isn’t make or break.
+A blender will make your life easier because it’ll really help to combine the flour with the liquid ingredients, but this is doable without a blender.

 What to fill or top crepes with:

 I’m always a Nutella crepe person myself.
 I just think that it’s the perfect crepe filling.
-These crepes I filled with a thick layer of nutella down the middle, and dusted with powdered sugar.
+I like to fill with a thick layer of Nutella down the middle, and dusted with powdered sugar.

 I also had some crepes with a squeeze of lemon juice and a sprinkling of white sugar, and those were delicious and light.